George Truog House

-George Truog House is a historic home in Cumberland, Allegany County, Maryland, United States.
-It is a 3-story brick structure built in 1903.
-The house was designed by local architect Wright Butler, and built by George Truog, proprietor of the Maryland Glass Etching Works in Cumberland from 1893 to 1911.
+George Truog House is a historic 3-story brick house built in 1903 in Cumberland, Allegany County, Maryland, US, designed by local architect Wright Butler and built by George Truog, proprietor of the Maryland Glass Etching Works in Cumberland from 1893 to 1911.
 It contains a unique collection of decorative glass.

 The George Truog House was listed on the National Register of Historic Places in 1986.